vunhatchuong/python-setup-template/README.md

 execute `pre-commit install` in the root folder.
 This will add a hook to the repository, which reformats files on every commit.

-To reformat files manuallly execute:
+To reformat files manually execute:

 ```bash
 pre-commit run --all-files